 These are powerful new weapons to combat sexual misconduct by clergy in all faith communities.
 The tools they give survivors may prove especially effective at holding religious organizations to account.
 Whereas criminal charges must be proven “beyond a reasonable doubt,” most claims in civil lawsuits seeking money damages need only be proven by a “preponderance of the evidence” (that is, “more likely than not”).
 This means that in many cases, even if a state prosecutor cannot make a case for criminal charges, survivors can still seek justice and compensation in civil court.

 State laws on seeking justice for past clergy sexual abuse continue to evolve, which is why it is important to have a legal team like Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman that keeps a close eye on legal developments nationwide.
 We expect more survivors of clergy sexual abuse to step forward as more states change their laws to allow for civil suits, in particular, against clergy and church institutions.
 Contact one of our sexual abuse attorneys today.

 Survivors have many and varied reasons for telling their stories of clergy sexual abuse.
 Some are motivated by a desire for personal closure.
 Others want to see justice done at long last.
 In our experience, nearly all want to help prevent clergy sexual abuse against other church-goers.

-At Dolman Law Group and Sibley Dolman, we believe there is no one, “right” reason to pursue a legal action for clergy sexual abuse.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, we believe there is no one, “right” reason to pursue a legal action for clergy sexual abuse.
 No matter what our clients’ reasons, our aim is to provide sound, sensible, honest, and straightforward legal advice that allows them to make the best decision about how to proceed, and what recourse to seek.
 Among the options frequently available to them are: